colalb1/Interest-Rate-Forecasting/README.md

 I will defer to Section 3.2.3 of the [reference book](https://www.amazon.com/Interest-Rate-Models-Practice-Inflation/dp/3540221492) for further explanation.

-The CIR model suffers from similar issues to the Vasicek model apart from negative rates.
+The CIR model suffers from issues similar to those of the Vasicek model, apart from negative rates.
 Extreme movements influence real-life financial data to observe distributions with fatter tails than the normal distribution, implying models such as the CIR model underestimate risk.
 The Stable CIR model will address this issue by basing the movement term on a [Levy alpha-stable distribution](https://en.wikipedia.org/wiki/Stable_distribution) instead of the normal distribution.

 **Exponential Vasicek (EV):**